The End of Helium-3 As We Know It: The Helium-3 Problem

 Neutrinos are weakly interacting neutral particles that are emitted in processes such as beta decay.
 Since their first observation in 1956, neutrinos have provided a number of surprises.
 Observations of solar neutrinos verified that the sun generates energy by nuclear fusion, but ”The Solar Neutrino Problem” grew out of the fact that only 1/3 as many were observed as predicted by models of the sun.
 From several experiments involving solar, atmospheric and accelerator produced neutrinos, it became clear that flavor oscillations were responsible for the ”The Solar Neutrino Problem.”
 A variety of experiments have now constrained the parameters associated with neutrinos, but much remains to be done.
 One series of experiments is looking for the possibility of neutrinoless double beta decay.
 The Majorana Collaboration is searching for neutrinoless double beta decay using 76Ge, which has been shown to have a number of advantages in terms of sensitivity and backgrounds.
 The observation of neutrinoless double-beta decay would show that lepton number is violated, that neutrinos are Majorana particles, and would simultaneously provide information on the electron neutrino mass.
 Attaining sensitivity to neutrino masses in the inverted hierarchy region, 15-50 meV, will require large, tonne-scale detectors with extremely low backgrounds, at the level of ~1 count /(tonne-year) or lower in the region of the signal.
 There are surprises ahead in the discoveries to be made about neutrino physics.

-Muons can be used to image the density of materials through which they pass, including geological structures.
 Numerous subsurface applications are injecting or producing fluids underground, with more and more concerns about the fate of the injected fluids and the risks they could represent for the environment, like induced seismicity or leakage.
-Geological carbon storage, natural gas storage, enhanced oil recovery, compressed air storage, aquifer storage and recovery, waste water storage and oil and gas production are the most important ones.
-It is thus crucial to monitor in quasi real time the behavior of these fluids, and several monitoring techniques can be used.
-Among them, those that track density changes in the subsurface are the most relevant.
-Current density monitoring options are gravimetric data collection and active or passive seismic surveys.
-One alternative, or complement, to these methods is the development of a muon detector that is compact and robust enough for deployment in a borehole.
+It is thus crucial to monitor in real time the behavior of these fluids, and several monitoring techniques can be used.
+One alternative to gravimetric or seismic methods is the development of a muon detector that is compact and robust enough for deployment in a borehole.
 Such a muon detector would provide tomographic data to detect small changes in density at depths up to 1.5 km.
-A detector with these capabilities has been developed and successfully tested.
-Monte Carlo modeling methods have being used for detector simulations and to optimize the detector design.
-The robustness of the design comes primarily from the use of scintillating rods, as opposed to drift tubes that are used in many large muon detectors, where the polystyrene scintillating rods are arrayed in alternating layers to provide a coordinate scheme.
+A detector using scintillating rods with these capabilities has been developed and successfully tested.
 Testing and measurements were performed using a prototype detector to test the performance of the scintillators, in both the laboratory and shallow underground facilities.
-A satisfactory comparison with a large drift tube-based muon detector performed in a tunnel is presented.
+A new muon detector design is now being constructed to make measurements on the Khafre pyramid to look for unknown voids that might exist in the structure.
+This presentation will describe muon tomography and these applications.

 Richard Kouzes is a Laboratory Fellow at the U.S Department of Energy’s Pacific Northwest National Laboratory working in the areas of neutrino science, neutron detection, homeland security, and non-proliferation.
 His work on homeland security has been for the development and deployment of radioactive material interdiction equipment at U.S. borders, and he was the Principle Investigator and Technical Lead for the U.S. Customs and Border Protection’s Radiation Portal Monitor Project.
 He is a Fellow of the Institute of Electrical and Electronics Engineers and a Fellow of the American Association for the Advancement of Science.
 He is an adjunct Professor of Physics at Washington State University.
 He has been awarded the NPSS Richard F. Shea Distinguished Member Award and the PNNL Director’s Award for Lifetime Achievement.
 Dr. Kouzes earned his Ph.D. in physics from Princeton University in 1974.
 He is an author of over 400 papers.